Company Administration Advice

 Ending Administration

-Administration of a company ends when one or more of the following occurs:
+Administration ends when one or more of the following occurs:

 - The purpose of the administration has been sufficiently achieved

-- The administrator thinks that the purpose of the administration cannot be achieved
+- The administrator considers that the purpose of the administration cannot be achieved

-- Administration has ran for 12 months or an extended period, sanctioned by the creditors or the court
+- The administration has continued for 12 months or for a longer period approved by the creditors or the court

-- The company is moved into creditors’ voluntary liquidation
+- The company is placed into creditors’ voluntary liquidation

 Why Choose JMW?